bohdanchornopolskyi/linguadaddy-web/README.md

-This is a SaaS starter kit built with Next.js, Lucia, PostgreSQL, Tailwind CSS, and Drizzle ORM.
+This is a SaaS starter kit built with Next.js, PostgreSQL, Tailwind CSS, and Drizzle ORM.

 TODO: